-This set of Biology Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance and Variation Principles – Sex Determination”.
+This set of Class 12 Biology Chapter 5 Multiple Choice Questions & Answers (MCQs) focuses on “Inheritance and Variation Principles – Sex Determination”.

 1. Which of the following animals rely on environmental factors for sex determination?

 Explanation: Turtles are one of the organisms which rely on environmental factors for sex determination completely.
 They usually depend upon temperature for this purpose.

 2. How is the sex of grasshopper determined?